MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_profiles.md

-Windows PowerShell profiles are not run automatically in remote sessions, so the commands that the profileS add are not present in the remote session.
+Windows PowerShell profiles are not run automatically in remote sessions, so the commands that the profiles add are not present in the remote session.
 In addition, the $profile automatic variable is not populated in remote sessions.

 To run a profile in a session, use the Invoke-Command cmdlet.